Wroclaw in aerial photographs from the interwar years

 The Free City of Gdansk was an independent free state under the protection of the League of Nations, which existed from 1920 to 1939.
 The state was a republic with German as its official language.
 In the Free City of Gdansk lived about 415,000 people, mainly Germans and Poles.

-and some cities and towns of the province of Brandenburg located east of the Oder River.
-The photographs were taken in the 1920s and 1930s by a commercial company, from which they were acquired in 1967/1968.
+and several towns and villages in the province of Brandenburg located east of the Oder River.
+The photographs, taken in the 1920s and 1930s, were acquired by a commercial company in 1967/68.

-With over 770 photographs, the section on the city of Wroclaw forms the most extensive and densest part of the collection and is therefore particularly suitable for comprehensive image documentation.
-On the basis of the 34 photographs selected for the exhibition, it is possible, on the one hand, to illustrate the particularly dynamic urban planning phase of the interwar period and, on the other hand, to provide a final glimpse of the "Flower of Europe" before it was destroyed at the end of the Second World War.
+With over 770 photographs, the city of Breslau forms the most extensive and dense part of the collection and is therefore particularly suitable for comprehensive image documentation.
+The 34 photographs selected for the exhibition illustrate the particularly dynamic phase of urban development during the interwar period and offer a final glimpse of the “Flower of Europe” before its destruction at the end of the Second World War.

 Info section